HSLdevcom/digitransit-site/pages/en/developers/apis/1-routing-api/2-realtime-arrival-prediction/index.md

 ---
-title: Realtime arrival prediction
+title: Real-time arrival prediction
 ---

-Routing API backend is connected to vehicle real-time information for some routes.
+The routing API backend is connected to vehicle real-time information for some routes.
 This means that API queries can return real-time data for some vehicles.

 ## What does real-time mean?
 Basically real-time means prediction of arrival times.
 We know vehicle's planned route and it's current location.
 This information is used to predict when it actually arrives.